pdenapo/example_programs_in_D/README.md

 Even though there are many (third-party) librearies in D for doing almost anything that you may want, usually they are not well documented.

-So I keep here some examples for myself of how I managed to do some things, and I believe the these examples could be also useful to others.
+So I keep here some examples for myself of how I managed to do some things, and I believe that these examples could be also useful to others.